Bowlesy666/2thepower/README.md

 ### Flexbox

-Flexbox I had learned form Freecodecamp a long time ago
+Flexbox I had learned form Freecodecamp a long time ago and utilised in the previous project, infact lighthouse is helping flex box click a little more as you can see the different properties that can be used whilst implementing it

 ### Other Credits

 * Favicon-generator.org used to create the favicons
-* Mockup app on my iPhone, i dont think its half as good as balsamiq but it allowed me to create the wireframes whilst on holiday so was worth a shot
+* Mockup app on my iPhone, I dont think its half as good as balsamiq but it allowed me to create the wireframes whilst on holiday so was worth a shot, wont be using it again though
+* Taken "on keypress enter" from love maths code along

 ### Rubber Duck